inspatiallabs/inspatial-kit-doc/1. graphical-user-interface/styling 🟢/iss.md

 If you are unsure and want to reduce cognitive load.
 By taking a singular approach here is the general rule of thumb;

-- Use class utilities if tools like Tailwind or css-variables are your prefered means of stylingg;
+- Use class utilities if tools like Tailwind or css-variables are your prefered means of styling;
 - Use `style` prop when you need exact CSS, nested selectors, or portability without relying on third-parties like TailwindCSS.
   `peer-focus-visible:outline-(--brand)`, `bg-(--background)`.
 - When you need sibling relationships, complex pseudos, or precise CSS, write them in `style` as nested keys: `.peer:checked ~ &`, `&:hover`, `&:focus-visible`. etc...